adambraimbridge/next-lure-api/README.md

 ## Contract

 ### Request
-- All requests must send a content uuid or concept for contextual targeting
+- All requests may send a content uuid or concept for contextual targeting
 - Requests should include feature flags and any ab tests/cohorts the user is in
 - Requests may include the user uuid for more personalised targeting
 - Request may specify things to exclude from the space of possible recommendations